TaitoUnited/taito-cli/README.md

 2. A database plugin deploys the new database passwords to database.
 3. The kubectl plugin deploys the secrets to Kubernetes and executes a rolling restart for the pods that use them.
 4. Post-hook of the secret manager plugin stores the new secrets to a secure location using some form of encryption, or just updates the secret timestamps if the secrets need not be stored.

+### Overriding existing commands

+You can override a single command without disabling the whole plugin:

+* Create a plugin that provides an alternative implementation for the command
+* Create a pre command that removes the original command from command chain (TODO reusable script for this)

 ### Environment variables